Homebuilders get more aggressive to sell the inventory, but prices are still far too high.

 The six-month average, which irons out the random monthly ups and downs and includes the revisions, fell to $415,567, the lowest since March 2022 (red).

 But these contract prices do not include the costs of the mortgage-rate buydowns and certain incentives, such as free upgrades.
-On the builders financial statement, some incentives show up in the price of the home sold, the remained, such as mortgage rate buydowns, is taken against its gross margin
+On the builders financial statement, some incentives show up in the price of the home sold, the remainder, such as mortgage rate buydowns, is taken against its gross margin

 Lennar’s breakout of incentives (see table above) sums the total costs of all incentives, including mortgage-rate buydowns that are not part of the contract prices reflected here.